 NOTE: Simply “deleting” a team leader account will NOT affect the team member accounts.
-If you delete a team leader, whether in AccessAlly or your CRM, the team members will continue to exist with all former permissions.
+If you delete a team leader, whether in AccessAlly or your CRM, the team members will continue to exist with all permissions intact.

-Method 1: Manually Delete The Team Inside AccessAlly
+Method 1: Delete The Team Inside AccessAlly (Recommended)

-Begin by going to: AccessAlly > Teams > Manage.
-Here, you can search for the team leader who’s team you’d like to delete.
+Go to: AccessAlly > Teams > Select the team you want to delete.

 The Delete Team Button tells AccessAlly that all “revoke” tags (designated in this tutorial) should be applied to all members of a team, including the team leader.
 This effectively removes their access from the membership site.
 It does NOT delete their contact in the CRM or in WordPress.

-The second method of deleting a team requires a specific Team Management page / CRM automation setup.
+The second method of deleting a team requires a CRM automation setup.
 Because of the automation complexity, there is an additional possibility for user setup error.
 If you choose to use this method, take the time to run multiple test users through the automation to make sure you have set it all up properly.

 Step 2: Create the CRM Automation to Delete Team

 The CRM automation you create needs to include these two basic components: